Detecting the skewness of data from the five-number summary and its application in meta-analysis: Abstract

 \section{Abstract}

-For clinical studies with continuous outcomes, when the data are potentially skewed, researchers may choose to report the whole or part of the five-number summary (the sample median, the first and third quartiles, and the minimum and maximum values), rather than the sample mean and standard deviation.
-For the studies with skewed data, if we include them in the classical meta-analysis for normal data, it may yield misleading or even wrong conclusions.
-In this paper, we develop a flow chart and three new tests for detecting the skewness of data from the sample size and the five-number summary.
-Simulation studies demonstrate that our new tests are able to control the type I error rates, and meanwhile provide good statistical power.
-A real data example is also analyzed to demonstrate the usefulness of the skewness tests in meta-analysis and evidence-based practice.
+For clinical studies with continuous outcomes, when the data are potentially skewed, researchers may choose to report the whole or part of the five-number summary (the sample median, the first and third quartiles, and the minimum and maximum values) rather than the sample mean and standard deviation.
+In the recent literature, it is often suggested to transform the five-number summary back to the sample mean and standard deviation, which can be subsequently used in a meta-analysis.
+However, if a study contains skewed data, this transformation and hence the conclusions from the meta-analysis are unreliable.
+Therefore, we introduce a novel method for detecting the skewness of data using only the five-number summary and the sample size, and meanwhile propose a new flow chart to handle the skewed studies in a different manner.
+We further show by simulations that our skewness tests are able to control the type I error rates and provide good statistical power, followed by a simulated meta-analysis and a real data example that illustrate the usefulness of our new method in meta-analysis and evidence-based medicine.

 12pt